mtimjones/7drl/README.md

 - [ ]  Think about weapons and effects.
 Need to indicate a weapon in status, text-effect when used, damage differences (area), weapon types.
 (Stretch)

+# Dependencies

+The only dependency is ncurses.

+# Building

+The source includes a standard Makefile, so make should suffice:

+'''make